People's Revolutionary Army (Argentina): Origins

-In January 1974 the ERP Compañía Héroes de Trelew, named in commemoration of the 1972 Massacre of Trelew, during which 16 left-wing guerrillas who had attempted to escape detention had been shot dead, attacked the barracks at Azul, killing the Commanding Officer (Colonel Camilo Arturo Gay) and his wife (Hilda Irma Casaux) and kidnapping and later executing Lieutenant-Colonel Jorge Ibarzábal, with Patricia Gay the daughter of Gay and Casaux later taking her own life.
-However, in August, an assault on the Argentine Army's Villa Maria explosives factory in Cordoba and the 17th Airborne Infantry Regiment at Catamarca by 70 ERP guerrillas dressed in army fatigues, met mixed fortune after killing and wounding eight policemen and soldiers but losing 16 guerrillas shot dead after they surrendered to 300 paratroopers of the 17th Airborne Infantry Regiment under Lieutenant-Colonel Eduardo Humberto Cubas.
-During the attack in Villa Maria was kidnapped Colonel Argentino del Valle Larraburu.
+During the attack in Villa Maria, Lieutenant-Colonel Argentino del Valle Larraburu was kidnapped, taken to a safehouse that also served as a prison before meeting his brutal death at the hands of the ERP.
+Larrabure, a devout Catholic, allegedly sang the Argentine national anthem or religious hymns to keep his spirits up in the subterranean cell he was confined to.
+According to the findings of American political scientist and professor Paul H. Lewis in his book Guerrillas and Generals: The "Dirty War" in Argentina (2002), angered by his resistance and refusal to cooperate in sharing his chemical formulas to help ERP manufacture military-grade explosives his captors strangled him with a wire or cord and inflicted a severe blow to his skull.

 On 23 October 1974, ERP guerrillas shot and killed Lieutenant-Colonel José Francisco Gardón as he was leaving the Buenos Aires hospital where he specialized in blood diseases.
 On 18 August 1975 Captain Miguel Alberto Keller, accompanied by an NCO and five conscripts were forced to stop their army lorry at what they believed to be a military checkpoint, and Keller was shot dead as he approached the ERP guerrillas waiting in ambush.
 In December 1975 a force of some 300 ERP guerrillas and supporting militants attacked the Monte Chingolo barracks outside Buenos Aires but lost 63 dead, many of whom were wounded in the attack and subsequently killed.
 In addition, seven army troops and three policemen were killed and 34 wounded (including 17 policemen).
-In all, 293 Argentine servicemen and police were killed fighting left-wing guerrillas between 1975 and 1976.
+In all, 293 members of the Argentine Armed Forces were killed fighting left-wing guerrillas and militants between 1975 and 1976.

-In 1976 there had been plans to send a large part of the Uruguayan Tupamaros (MLN-T), the Chilean Movimiento de Izquierda Revolucionaria (MIR) and the Bolivian National Liberation Army (ELN) to fight alongside the ERP and Montoneros in Argentina, but the plans failed to materialize largely due to the military coup.
+In 1976 there had been plans to send a large part of the Uruguayan Tupamaros (MLN-T), the Chilean Movimiento de Izquierda Revolucionaria (MIR) and the Bolivian National Liberation Army (ELN) to fight alongside the ERP and Montoneros in Argentina, but the plans failed to materialize largely due to the military coup in Argentina.